Steven-Howe/Python-Examples/README.md

 # Python-Examples

-Welcome to my Github!
+Welcome!

-This respository showcases some of the Python programs that I have created for my college programming courses while studying for my Postbaccalaureate in Computer Information Systems.
+This respository showcases some of the simple Python programs that I have created for my college programming courses or created for fun while studying for my Postbaccalaureate in Computer Information Systems.